GP-Stanley/tech264_python/functions/calculator.md

                         break
                     i += 1
                 num = parse_expression(expr[j + 1:i])
-            elif char == ')':                           # closing paranthesis handling: If the character is ‘)’, it adds the current num to result and returns result. result += sign * num
+            elif char == ')':                           # closing parenthesis handling: If the character is ‘)’, it adds the current num to result and returns result. result += sign * num
                 return result
             i += 1                                      # increment index: Moves to the next character in the expression.